Dragon8029/100-days-of-code/myLog.md

 Day 17: January 8, 2018

 Today's Progress: Completed day 14 on 30 day CSS3 course.
 Started reading "What is code?" by Paul Ford, as a pre-mission for the Code Newbie Challenge 2018.

+Thoughts: Work gets in the way of the fun stuff.